- Course Type: Undergraduate

 - Elgar, Newman and The Dream of Gerontius

-Most subjects are assessed by a combination of examination (at the end of the year) and continuous assessment.
+Most subjects are assessed by a combination of formal examination (at the end of the year) and continuous assessment, but most are assessed by continuous assessment, periodic class tests, and project work.

 Claire Duff, Baroque and Classical Violinist